Tye-Buckingham/MComp-Lawn-Mower_Obstacle_Avoidance/README.md

   * What is an acceptable time to compute, total route distance, and time to complete route.
   * Testing different off course offset values.
   * Test functions to generate random arenas to produce coverage routes, traverse, and report if successfuly traversed.
-  * Test function to determine overall coverage and distance travelled from a route

 # Progress